 An additional feature of the visual perspective also retains a limiting dominance.
 I mentioned the narrowing of meaning that can happen with imagistic terms.
 And yet we have far more words, metaphors and analogies built from visual referents in discontinuous sequences than from distinctly aural images.
 Descriptions based on light or sight are everywhere in our depictions of the world.
-Earlier references in this book to tubas as producing "fogs" of sound, or high frequency noise as the equivalent of a "blinding light" are examples.
+Earlier references in this book to "tubas" as producing "fogs" of sound, or high frequency noise as the equivalent of a "blinding light" are examples.
 We have also referenced noise as "aural litter," "sound reflections," "sound shadows," or "soundscapes:" all are visual referents.
 And to many, music often sounds "dark," or "bright," "dry" or "wet:" states that we experience mostly through sight.
 The seeming dominance of visual imagery to describe sound represents a kind of rhetorical synesthesia.
 For reasons that remain obscure, we probably think less in pure auditory terms because our analogies based in another sense are visitors on foreign soil.
 While visual analogies can be useful, they can also be detours around what needs more direct understanding in its own terms.
-Except for the rarified Italian lexicon used in musical notation, we seem to have less than the rhetorical equipment we need to name sound qualities.30 It is little surprise that active and involved listening-in whatever forms-is often considered our least developed cognitive capacity.31

-A key feature of that neglected capacity is an ability for linear thinking.
-It's becoming rarer, but still part of a process of active engagement that can take many forms: avid readers content to devote large chunks of time to a single work of fiction or nonfiction, artists happily left alone to work through decisions that will end up as musical notation, the rapt attention that comes from appreciating a musical piece.
+Except for the rarified Italian lexicon used in musical notation, we seem to have less than the rhetorical equipment we need to name sound qualities.
+It is little surprise that active and involved listening-in whatever forms-is often considered our least developed cognitive capacity.31 engagement that can take many forms: avid readers content to devote large chunks of time to a single work of fiction or nonfiction, artists happily left alone to work through decisions that will end up as musical notation, the rapt attention that comes from appreciating a musical piece.
 Unbroken attention to a task allows synergies to develop from scattered thinking.
 This allows the emergence of connections and consequences that others may miss.
 The linear thinker looks forward to organizing their work or leisure time sufficiently to be able to get an unobstructed view of the horizon they want to explore.
 Undisturbed concentration gives them intellectual power.
 This is the realm of the problem-solver, the creator, the owner of a consciousness that will discover and understand what a fragmented thinker may never notice.